Luka Jovic joins Real Madrid: Striker seals €70m switch from Eintracht Frankfurt on six-year contract | Goal.com

 Real were expected to spend big this summer after enduring a testing 2018-19 campaign.

-It is suggested that they have parted with around €70 million (£62m/$79m) in order to bring Jovic onto their books.
+It is suggested that they have parted with around €70 million (£62m/$79m) in order to bring in Jovic.

 They had to dig deep to get a deal over the line as Eintracht only recently pushed through a permanent deal of their own for the promising frontman.